TBNV999/holo-schedule-CLI/README.md

 Now this program is available to use options.
 For example, you can change hololive member's name English.
 Plese check text/help or execute with --help option.

 A moive will be on schedule after it is posted.
-The displayed time is its published time.
+The displayed time is its published time except premire moive.

 This program does not show bilibili streams.
 Check the official schedule if you want to check them.